-SAMPLE PROGRAM SEQUENCE - PUBLIC HEALTH AND EMERGENCY MANAGEMENT - FULL-TIME
+SAMPLE PROGRAM SEQUENCE - PUBLIC HEALTH AND EMERGENCY MANAGEMENT - FULL-TIME transcripts are reviewed regardless of the program) and past performance in sciences are strong indicators.

 The following will be the admission requirements for the M.S.N.-Public Health and Emergency Management specialization track.
 The admission requirements are used to identify those students who are most likely to complete the program.